History & Culture

 “GOLD!
 GOLD!
 GOLD!
 GOLD!” screamed the banner headline of the Seattle Post-Intelligencer on July 17, 1897.
 Smaller headlines following told of "Sixty-Eight Rich Men on the Steamer Portland" and "STACKS OF YELLOW METAL!"
 While the news of the gold strike on the Klondike River, a tributary of the Yukon River in northwestern Canada, had been reported far and wide by newspapers.
 It would be nearly and year before the SS Portland docked and the sight of all that gold excited people across the globe, especially in North America.
 By noon that July day eager fortune seekers had booked the last berth on the SS Portland for the return trip to Alaska.
 Once there, they headed by riverboat up the Yukon to a mining camp near the gold strike called Dawson City, soon, though briefly, to become a boomtown.

-Prospectors had tried their luck for decades in the wilderness of the Yukon River valley, finding only small amounts of gold.
+Prospectors had found fairly good gold deposits in the Yukon River valley for decades.
 But on August 16, 1896, Keish (known as Skookum Jim Mason by English speakers), his nephew Kaa Goox (called Tagish Charlie or Dawson Charlie, members of a local Tagish tribe, and their American brother-in-law, George Washington Carmack, struck pay dirt on a tributary of the Klondike they named Bonanza Creek.
 They filed claims the next day, triggering a scramble among prospectors already in the area for similar rich claims.
 Within a few months every potentially valuable claim along Bonanza Creek and nearby streams and hillsides had been staked, All this took place before word of the great discovery reached the outside world.
 When it did, almost a year later, the Klondike Gold Rush would not begin until proof arrived on the docks of Seattle and San Francisco of how much gold was there.